monicamendesmontanha/my-news/README.md

 Features:
 - Listen and read the news around the world in an accessible way
 - Play, Pause, Resume and Stop any time the speaking content.
+- Read without distractions, the content is showed without advertising.
+- Click and go to the original article page.
+- Share the news with your friends.
 - Mobile friendly (responsive)

 ### All Articles